ASP.NET Core Authentication Using ASP.NET Core Identity

 }

-Authentication is checking only the user identity and allows user to access the system resources.
-Authorization validates the user privileges to access a system resource.
-There are many types of authorization available with asp.net code such as simple authorization, role based, claims based and policy-based authorization.
+Authentication checks only the user's identity and allows the user to access the system resources.
+Authorization validates the user's privileges to access a system resource.
+There are many types of authorization available with asp.net code such as simple authorization, role-based, claims-based, and policy-based authorization.
 If we provide only authentication, it is called simple authorization.
 In this article, I will explain about the role-based authorization.

 Role-based Authorization